Framework Programme Monitoring

-The monitoring of EU Framework Programmes' implementation is an essential component of the overall evaluation and monitoring system.
-It supports the management of the programmes, provides transparency on programme activities and contributes towards the base of information which is used for major evaluations of the Framework Programmes.
+Monitoring the implementation of EU Framework Programmes is an essential part of the overall evaluation and monitoring system.
+It supports the management of programmes, provides transparency on programme activities and contributes to the information base used for major evaluations of framework programmes.

 For Horizon 2020, the Commission has a legal obligation to monitor continually and systematically its implementation, to report annually and to disseminate the results of this monitoring.
 This legal requirement is set out in Article 31 of the Regulation (EU) No 1291/2013 establishing Horizon 2020.

 Monitoring is an integral part of the Commission's Better Regulation agenda.
 It is a continuous and systematic process of data collection, addressing implementation issues in particular.
 The annual Monitoring Report looks at what has happened in the implementation of Horizon 2020, but unlike an evaluation, it does not look at why something has occurred and does not issue policy recommendations.

 The Horizon 2020 Regulation contains a list of Key Performance Indicators aiming to capture results and impacts.
 Together with 14 indicators on cross-cutting issues the key-performance indicators provide a solid, coherent basis for the monitoring and evaluation system of Horizon 2020.

 In April 2016, the Commission published the first Monitoring Report of Horizon 2020 4.1 MB , covering calls closed in 2014 and grants signed before December 2015.